Bulletukk/Chess_game/README.md

 # Chess Game

 ## Description
 A chess game implementing all chess rules according to Wikipedia, with AIs of varying difficulty ("hard" AI under development).
+Courtesy of the pygame library.

 ## Installation
 Download the project and run "pip install chessgame".